 George R.R.
 Martin may be famous for killing off fictional characters, but let’s not downplay the homicidal tendencies of Game of Thrones showrunners D.B.
 Weiss and Davis Benioff.
 The list of alive-and-kicking book characters whose on-screen counterparts have gone to the great godswood in the sky just keeps growing, especially now that the show’s many plotlines have flown past their book counterparts.
-The season six finale, in particular, was a bloodbath.
 And who knows?
-Maybe season seven will get the “dead in the show, alive in the books” list up to an even 50.
+Maybe the final episodes will get the “dead in the show, alive in the books” list up closer to three digits.
 After all, valar morghulis: All men must die.

-WARNING: Spoilers for all aired episodes and all published books.
+WARNING: Spoilers for all aired Game of Thrones episodes and all published books.

 Game of Thrones book readers were shocked when season four’s penultimate episode, “The Watchers on the Wall,” saw Jon Snow’s close friends Pyp and Grenn killed during the battle between the Night’s Watch and the Wildling army of Mayce Rayder.
 They’re still around as of A Dance with Dragons, serving at Castle Black and freezing their butts off.

-By the end of George R.R.
-Martin’s most recent A Song of Ice and Fire book, A Dance with Dragons, these two members of Team Daenerys—one of her bloodriders (essentially a bodyguard) and one of her handmaidens, respectively—are out hunting for their MIA queen, who took one of her dragons out for a quick jaunt and never came back.
-In the show, the pair of them have been long dead—Rakharo killed offscreen in early season two by an anonymous khalasar, Irri strangled to death a few episodes later as part of a plot to steal Daenerys’ dragons.
+By the end of A Dance with Dragons, these two members of Team Daenerys—one of her bloodriders (essentially a bodyguard) and one of her handmaidens, respectively—are out hunting for their MIA queen, who took one of her dragons out for a quick jaunt and never came back.
+In the show, the pair of them have been long dead: Rakharo killed offscreen in early season two by an anonymous khalasar, Irri strangled to death a few episodes later as part of a plot to steal Daenerys’s dragons.

-The death of Wildling King Mance Rayder is one of eight season five deaths that didn’t happen in the books.
+The death of Wildling King Mance Rayder is one of eight season 5 deaths that didn’t happen in the books.
 In the show, he was burned at the stake for refusing to declare allegiance to Stannis Baratheon.
 Ditto the books, except—the way Martin writes it—it’s revealed that the man who actually died is a Wildling named Rattleshirt, who was glamored by Melisandre to look like Mance.
-The show could conceivably still pull a bait and switch and reveal that Mance is alive and protected by a magical disguise, but given HBO’s fondness for truncating plot lines, it doesn’t seem likely.
+The show could conceivably still pull a bait and switch and reveal that Mance is alive and protected by a magical disguise, but given HBO’s fondness for truncating plot lines—and how much time there is left—it doesn’t seem very likely.

 … is also not dead in the books—though a scene in the penultimate episode of season five had him stabbed to death by the Sons of the Harpy.